AtiusAmy/AtiusAmy/README.md

 If you still think I am cool for any reasons, then by no means contact me!
 All of my links should be in [my website](https://www.atiusamy.com/links/) but if you don't want to click on it, here are a few ones

+- I am on Bluesky: https://bsky.app/profile/amyiscoolz.atiusamy.com
-- I am on Mastodon and the Fediverse: https://social.atiusamy.com/@AmyIsCoolz
+- I am on the Fediverse: https://social.atiusamy.com/@AmyIsCoolz
 - I am on Matrix https://matrix.to/#/@amyiscoolz:chat.atiusamy.com

 Other than this, I also have Discord, but I don't encourage you to contact me there :P